indygreg/python-zstandard/README.rst

 module and since we compile against it, the behavior of a specific version of this module should be constant for all of time.
-So if you pin the version of this module used in your projects (which is a Python best practice), you should be buffered from unwanted future changes.
+So if you pin the version of this module used in your projects (which is a Python best practice), you should be shielded from unwanted future changes.

 Donate
 ======